-Your ability of acquiring an auto loan, a credit card or a home loan can certainly be affected if you have a low credit score.
+Your ability to acquire an auto loan, a credit card, or a home loan can certainly be affected if you have a low credit score.
 Often, you even need to have a good credit score in order to secure an excellent job.
-So, if you have a poor credit score, then these are the reasons you might want to learn how to improve credit score.
+So, if you have a poor credit score, then these are the reasons you might want to learn how to improve your credit score.
 In fact, you should be more interested in boosting your credit score as quickly as possible if you plan to finance some item in the coming future.
 Lucky for you, there are several ways in which you can raise your FICO score and become eligible to borrow loans.

 1. Paying your bills on time: